-In the opinion of Co-Bond Counsel, subject to the qualifications described herein under "TAX EXEMPTION" under existing law (i) interest on the Series 2004-A Warrants is excludable from gross income of the holders thereof for purposes of federal income taxation and (ii) is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
-Co-Bond Counsel is also of the opinion that, under existing law, interest on the Series 2004-A Warrants will be exempt from State of Alabama income taxation.
-See "TAX EXEMPTION" herein.
+In the opinion of Bond Counsel, under existing law, interest on the Series 2004-A Warrants (1) will be excluded from gross income for federal income tax purposes if the County complies with all requirements of the Internal Revenue Code that must be satisfied subsequent to the issuance of the Series 2004-A Warrants in order that interest thereon be and remain excluded from gross income, and (2) will not be an item of tax preference for purposes of the federal alternative minimum tax on individuals and corporations.
+Bond Counsel is also of the opinion that, under existing law, interest on the Series 2004-A Warrants will be exempt from State of Alabama income taxation.
+See "TAX EXEMPTION" herein for further information and certain other federal tax consequences arising with respect to the Series 2004-A Warrants.

-\$51,020,000 JEFFERSON COUNTY, ALABAMA GENERAL OBLIGATION CAPITAL IMPROVEMENT WARRANTS SERIES 2004-A
+\$650,000,000 JEFFERSON COUNTY, ALABAMA Limited Obligation School Warrants, Series 2004-A

-Dated: August 1, 2004 Due: April 1, as shown on inside cover
+Dated: December 1, 2004 Due: January 1, as shown below

-The Series 2004-A Warrants are issuable as fully registered warrants and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York, to which principal and interest payments on the Series 2004-A Warrants will be made so long as Cede & Co. is the registered owner of the Series 2004-A Warrants.
-Individual purchases of the Series 2004-A Warrants will be made in book-entry form only, and individual purchasers ("Beneficial Owners") of the Series 2004-A Warrants will not receive physical delivery of warrant certificates.
+The Series 2004-A Warrants are issuable as fully registered warrants, in the denomination of \$5,000 or any integral multiple thereof, and, when issued, will be registered in the name of Cede & Co., a nominee of The Depository Trust Company ("DTC"), New York, New York, to which principal and interest payments on the Series 2004-A Warrants will be made so long as Cede & Co. is the registered owner of the Series 2004-A Warrants.
+Individual purchases of the Series 2004-A Warrants will be made in Book-Entry Only form, and individual purchasers ("Beneficial Owners") of the Series 2004-A Warrants will not receive physical delivery of warrant certificates.

-Payments of principal of and interest on the Series 2004-A Warrants will be paid by SouthTrust Bank, Birmingham, Alabama, the paying agent and the registrar for the Series 2004-A Warrants (the "Paying Agent") to DTC or its nominee.
-So long as DTC or its nominee is the registered owner of the Series 2004-A Warrants, disbursements of such payments to DTC is the responsibility of the Paying Agent, disbursements of such payments to Direct Participants is the responsibility of DTC, and disbursements of such payments to the Beneficial Owners is the responsibility of Direct Participants or Indirect Participants as more fully described herein.
+Interest will be payable on the Series 2004-A Warrants each January 1 and July 1, beginning July 1, 2005.
+Payment of debt service on Series 2004-A Warrants not in Book-Entry Only form shall be made by check or draft or, at the request of the holder of the Series 2004-A Warrants in an aggregate principal amount of not less than \$1,000,000 accompanied by adequate written instructions, by wire transfer, provided that payment of principal of Series 2004-A Warrants shall be made only upon surrender of such Warrants at the office of the Trustee.
+So long as DTC or its nominee is the registered owner of the Series 2004-A Warrants, disbursements of such payments to DTC is the responsibility of the Trustee, disbursements of such payments to DTC Participants is the responsibility of DTC and disbursements of such payments to the Beneficial Owner is the responsibility of DTC Participants or Indirect Participants as more fully described herein.